jab/bidict/docs/extending.rst

-Further demonstrating :mod:`bidict`'s extensibility, to make an ``OrderedYoloBidict``, simply have the subclass above inherit from :class:`bidict.OrderedBidict` rather than :class:`bidict.bidict`.
+Further demonstrating :mod:`bidict`'s extensibility, to make an ``OrderedYoloBidict``, the class above can simply inherit from :class:`bidict.OrderedBidict` rather than :class:`bidict.bidict`.